Restoring dignity one haircut at a time.

 That's the goal of Community Hair Project, a charity which visits homeless shelters, women's refuges, community centres and parks around Australia to give free haircuts to those in need.

-"I started the Community Hair Project in 2017, after an exchange with a mother who came into one of the food banks I operate on the Central Coast," said founder Christine Mastello.
+Ms Mastello started the Community Hair Project in 2017, after an exchange with a mother who came into one of the food banks she operated on the Central Coast.

 "It instantly resonated with me - I have three sons too - and I called in a friend who was a hairdresser who gave the boys a haircut and I paid for their photos."

-Four months later, Ms Mastello had set up the non-profit organisation and now, two years later, monthly events are held at 37 sites across the country.
+Four months later, Ms Mastello had set up the non-profit organisation and now monthly events are held at dozens of sites across the country.

 Often held in collaboration with other charities, such as St Vincent's de Paul or local soup kitchens and community groups, they offer more than a haircut.